 We do this by developing Quality Standards defining good practice and certificating providers against these Standards.

-QISMET provides certification (sometimes known as accreditation) against 3 best practice Quality Standards: QIS2015, DSME and SS2Q.
-For details of these Standards and what they contain see the other boxes on this page.
+QISMET provides certification (sometimes known as accreditation) of self-management education interventions against 3 best practice Quality Standards: QIS2015, DSME and SS2Q.
+For details of each of these Standards and what they contain see the other boxes on this page.

 Certification is a process of checking what providers do compared with what the Standards require.
 We have a team of experienced auditors who carry out audits.
 Once you have passed you will be able to use our logo and get a certificate.
 Please contact Graham Baker using the contact form for further details or click below for details of how to get certificated and our Register of Certificated Providers